Performance against our Strategic Pillars

 Our Business Rewards Program enables companies to earn Qantas Points on typical expenses ranging from stationery to accounting services, as well as access flight discounts.
 It continues to increase the airline’s share of small-to-medium business travel.

-More than 35 per cent of Australian consumer credit cards earned Qantas Points in FY18 and growth in these cards outpaced the market.
+More than 35 per cent of Australian consumer credit cards earned Qantas Points in FY19 and growth in these cards outpaced the market.

 This strength has extended to Loyalty’s new ventures, like health insurance and financial services, where the ability to earn Qantas Points is a key point of difference to competitors.

-Membership of the core Frequent Flyer program grew by four per cent to 12.3 million – the equivalent of approximately half the Australian population.
+Membership of the core Frequent Flyer program grew by nearly 5 per cent to 12.9 million – the equivalent of approximately half the Australian population.

 Qantas Loyalty will continue to innovate and diversify for stable, non-cyclical earnings without exposure to oil prices to target average annual growth of 7–10 per cent through to FY22.

 The experience our people have working at the Qantas Group is crucial to our success in delivering a safe and reliable service for our customers.
 In 2019, Qantas was named the most attractive place to work in Australia in global recruitment firm Randstad’s Employer Brand Research.
 Some current initiatives include:

 - Investment in a new Listening Strategy and digital platform to measure engagement across the Qantas Group and unlock further analytics and insights, to deliver an enhanced employee experience.